freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-69.english.md

 ## Description
 <section id='description'>

-The circles are now visible, but they look a little rough.
-Set the `fill` to `white` and the `stroke` to your `twitterColor` variable.
+The circles are now visible, but I don't like the color.
+Use the appropriate function to set the `fill` to `white` and the `stroke` to your `twitterColor` variable.
 </section>

 ## Instructions